Ross McLean (politician): Politics

 McLean served as president of the Liberal Party's North Perth division from 1969 to 1972.
 He was elected to the party's state council in 1976 and was a delegate to federal council.

 McLean was elected to the House of Representatives at the 1975 federal election, winning the seat of Perth from the incumbent Australian Labor Party (ALP) MP Joe Berinson.

 McLean took a "strong public stand" in favour of accepting Vietnamese boat people into Australia, leading the League of Rights and the Immigration Control Association to publicly oppose his re-election to parliament before the 1980 federal election.

 At the 1986 state election, McLean stood unsuccessfully for the seat of Subiaco against future premier Carmen Lawrence.

 Later life

-He was a member of the Australian Broadcasting Corporation Board of Directors for five years from 1999.
+McLean was a member of the Australian Broadcasting Corporation Board of Directors for five years from 1999.
 He was chair of the National Childcare Accreditation Council for four years from 1996 to 1999.
 He was president of the Association for the Blind of WA from 1995 to 1999.
 He was president of the League of Help for the Sick and Elderly of WA from 1995 to 1997.
 In December 2001 he resigned as chairman of the Fremantle Football Club in the wake of revelations that the club had exceeded the salary cap for the 2001 season.
 He was a member of the Board of the Western Australian Cricket Association from 2004 to 2012.